 Days 14-16: On the morning of Day 14 we’ll leave for Perinet, perhaps the best known of Madagascar’s reserves, as it is home to the largest of all the lemurs, the tail-less Indri.
 Our accommodation will be adjacent to the neighbouring Mantadia National Park, where many species not found in Perinet/Analamazaotra can be seen with relative ease.
 The understory provides cover for all four species of rainforest ground-roller including Scaly and Short-legged.
 The extremely wary Red-breasted Coua is on the edge of its range here and lives in the shade of the luxuriant growth with Red-fronted Coua.
 Mixed flocks of vangas and flycatchers often contain the extraordinary Nuthatch Vanga as well as Ward’s (Flycatcher) Vanga and Nelicourvi Weaver.
 Both Velvet and Common Sunbird-Asitys are not uncommon, but the latter is often difficult to see well in the forest, and other birds here include Madagascar Rail, Madagascar Flufftail, and Madagascar Spinetail.
 In the nearby Analamazaotra Reserve, in addition to appreciating Indris, we’ll look for roosting Collared Nightjar (whose song is still unknown), Madagascar Long-eared Owl, Madagascar Crested Ibis, Wedge-tailed Jery, and Forest Fody.
 We will not forget the lemurs, with luck adding Greater Dwarf Lemur, Common Bamboo Lemur, Eastern Avahi, and possibly even Black-and-white Ruffed Lemur to our list.
 On night walks we should encounter a good variety of frogs and some more spectacular Chameleons such as Parson’s and Short-nosed.
 Nights in Mantadia.

-Day 17: After a final morning birding in these rich forests we’ll have our last delicious lunch and those not staying for the extension will bid farewell to Perinet.
-Our local guide will accompany the drive back to Tana, stopping along the way if opportunities present themselves.
+Day 17: After a final morning birding in these rich forests we’ll have our last delicious lunch and bid farewell to Perinet.
+We’ll drive back to Tana in the afternoon, stopping along the way if opportunities present themselves.
 Night in Tana.